agile-lab-dev/witboost-terraform-scaffold/README.md

 Here some [samples](principalmapping-samples/README.md) we provide.

+### Unprovisioning

+The `unprovision` endpoint takes care about destroying the provisioned resources.
+The endpoint honours the `removeData` parameter, it will therefore skip the destroy operation for components of type `storage` when `false`.

 ## Deploying

 This microservice is meant to be deployed to a Kubernetes cluster with the included Helm chart and the scripts that can be found in the `helm` subdirectory.
 You can find more details [here](helm/README.md).